Skip to main content

 • Do not overlap with other subnets added to this router: The IP addresses of each subnet on the router must not overlap with the IP addresses of other subnets on the router;

-10. Enter the gateway IP or leave the first address from the subnet assigned by default.
-Do not assign this address to your devices to avoid disrupting your network.
+9. Enter the gateway IP or leave the first address from the subnet assigned by default.
+Do not assign this address to your devices to avoid disrupting the network.

-11. Enter service IPs or leave the last addresses from the subnet assigned by default.
-Do not assign these addresses to your devices to avoid disrupting your network.
+10. Enter service IPs or leave the last addresses from the subnet assigned by default.
+Do not assign these addresses to your devices to avoid disrupting the network.

-13. Optional: check the network topology on the global router.
-In Control Panel, go to Network ServicesServercore Global Router.
-Open the page of the desired router and click Network Map.
+12. Optional: check the network topology on the global router. В control panels from the top menu, press Products and select Global router.
+Open the router page and click Network map.

 For your information